Here’s a spotlight on some of our thriving alumni:

-Sonny Albarado is the national president of the Society for Professional Journalists, which promotes excellence in journalism and defends First Amendment freedoms.
+Sonny Albarado was the 2012-2013 national president of the Society for Professional Journalists, which promotes excellence in journalism and defends First Amendment freedoms.
 It has 8,500 members in almost 300 chapters across the nation.
 He has been projects editor of The Arkansas Democrat-Gazette since 2007.

 Tresha Mabile (1989)

 “Nicholls educates in a community atmosphere that nurtures and builds self-esteem, but also turns out competitive, action-oriented graduates.
 In my experience, Nicholls was the bridge between small-town life and many worldwide opportunities that await any graduate.”